dmccreary/ekg-book/docs/intro/ekg-timeline.md

 ![](../img/semantic-web-cover.png)

 ## Neo4j: The First Labeled Property Graph
-In May of 2007 Neo4j created the first labeled property graph.
+In May of 2007 Emil Eifrem committed the first labeled property graph data model as an open-source in-memory Java library.
+Version 1.0 of the Neo4j database was released in February 2010.
 Unlike the RDF model that did not allow relationships to have properties, the LPG model allowed every relationship to have any number of properties.
 This meant that adding a property to a relationship did not require you to refactor the graph structure (Reification) causing all queries to be rewritten.
 We finally had a sustainable data model that allowed the models to gracefully grow as complexity grew.

 Neo4j also kept their in-memory model simple which allowed simple pointer hopping operations to be used to traverse the graph.
 This is a key to performance and will enable future hardware optimizations.

 [Neo4j First GitHub Commit May 2007](https://github.com/neo4j/neo4j/commit/6a945ab06a928bbd0f93dc56af279ee35107d7c3)

 ## The Google Knowledge Graph
 On May 16, 2012, Google published the "Things Not Strings" blog post.
 Now the world knew that graphs were no longer an academic interest.
 Google's graph serviced millions of requests per minute and was available 24X7.
-Knowlege Graphs became cool.
+Knowledge Graphs became cool.

 [Introducing the Knowledge Graph: things, not strings](https://www.blog.google/products/search/introducing-knowledge-graph-things-not/)

 ## TigerGraph Releases the First Distributed LPG